 Ok, I know telling you that you suck isn’t really much of a tip.
 Its true though.
 You know how I know?
 You aren’t Fernando Alonso…unless you are…in which case, hello!
 I’m a huge fan of your work.
 You should help me convince this other guy that he’s not good at racing.
 Oh, you have to leave?
 Ok. well thanks for stopping by!
 Great guy, that Fernando.
 Ahem..where was I?
 Ah, yes!
 The most important thing to realize (its #1 for a reason!) is that the quickest way to not improve your own abilities is to assume/believe/insist that you are already the best.
 The percentage of people, especially novices, I overhear or talk to directly that jump straight to blaming the car for shortcomings is somewhere close to a very large number.
 I need new suspension, I need a camber adjust, my brake balance is wrong, my wheel came off, I can’t see, I’m hungry, etc. While its certainly true upgrades will help, they are probably not the bottleneck of your performance.

-A good set of brakes and tires are the simplest, and most effective upgrades you can make per capita, but the rest is up to you.
+A good set of brakes and tires like these Goodyear truck tires are the simplest, and most effective upgrades you can make per capita, but it’s better to get it checked by auto brake services before buying.
 The more you learn the more you will realize how far you have to go before any part of the car is what’s keeping you from progressing.
 Focus on bettering yourself and eventual upgrades will have a much stronger and more lasting effect.
 Nothing beats out-pacing someone with more money in their car because they focused too much on parts and not enough on skills.
 You could show them this list!
 Or not, because you are selfish and don’t want them to get better.
 You can admit it, we all secretly hate each other.